-Why is looking for the best Faraday and RFID key pouches important?
-Well, with keyless car tech, there inevitably come keyless car thefts.
+Finding the best Faraday and RFID key pouches could prove to be quite important.
+Inevitably, where there is keyless car tech, there's keyless car thefts.
 An increasingly common form of car theft involves criminals using relay signals that mimic those that come from key fobs to unlock and start cars.
-You can opt for existing security measures such as car wheel clamps, which can physically keep your car nailed to the ground or make sure you always park in a secure garage.
+You can opt for existing security measures such as steering wheel locks, a mechanical solution, or make sure you always park in a secure garage.

 However, there have been scary cases where premium cars such as Range Rovers and Mercs have been swiped in under a minute.
 The no.1 method for criminals is relay signals, so being able to block that can prevent a nightmarish situation.
 This neatly brings us to the convenience of RFID key pouches.

-The best RFID key pouches 2024 at a glance:
+The best RFID key pouches 2025 at a glance

 The best Faraday pouch